H-1B

 Extension of the F-1 status

-According to the Department of Homeland Security (DHS), some F-1 students may extend their F-1 status beyond the end of their academic program or any authorized Optional Practical Training (OPT), if:
+According to the Department of Homeland Security (DHS), some F-1 students may extend their F-1 status beyond the end of their academic program, or any OPT, if:

 • The employer files a timely Form I-129, Petition for Nonimmigrant Worker, with U.S. Citizenship and Immigration Service (USCIS), requesting a change of status to H-1B.